Green Finance

 Lina Osman, MD and Head - Sustainable Finance, Standard Chartered Bank UAE

-Sarya Kudsi, Sustainable Banking, Crédit Agricole
+Sarya Kudsi, Executive Director, Head of Sustainable Banking, MEA, Credit Agricole

 14:00 - 14:25 | Fireside talk: Mobilising Islamic finance for sustainable infrastructure development